microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 these snippets can be run in any compute environment.
 Please refer to our [data access documentation][pc-docs-sas] for more details.

-## Coming soon
+## Feedback

-We're constantly adding improvements to the Planetary Computer and the Explorer.

-Watch for future announcements, and [visit our GitHub Discussions](https://github.com/microsoft/PlanetaryComputer/discussions) for feedback or questions.
+[Visit our GitHub Discussions](https://github.com/microsoft/PlanetaryComputer/discussions) for feedback or questions.

 [1]: https://planetarycomputer.microsoft.com/explore
 [pc-docs-api]: https://planetarycomputer.microsoft.com/docs/quickstarts/reading-stac/